whb07/avp/README.md

 Head over to `localhost:5000` and use model by uploading a picture.

-## Running the tests

-There are no tests 😅🤮🤮🤮🤮🤮

 ## Built With

 * [FastAI](https://github.com/fastai/fastai) - Incredible library for quick deep learning